2i2c-org/docs/user/environment/dynamic-imagebuilding.md

 Yes!
 That's often the simplest choice.
 See [this repo2docker guide on choosing an environment](https://repo2docker.readthedocs.io/en/latest/use/pathways/) for guidance.

+### Can I use this to verify my published notebooks still run correctly over time?

+Not directly, dynamic image building is for interactive sessions on the hub.
+See [](#user:notebook-ci) for running notebooks in CI on Binder instead.

 ### Where can I learn more about environment configuration and building?

 The [repo2docker user guide is the best place to learn more in general](https://repo2docker.readthedocs.io/en/latest/use/).